AvirukBasak/libxalloc/README.md

 Instead, `xfree` returns the amount of bytes of memory that `libxalloc` was able to return to the OS during that `xfree` call.

 For allocation and optimization purposes, `xfree` may only mark our memory bloc as free and then reserve it for recycling.
-This is because allocation of new memory is costly (and slow).
+This is because allocation of new memory in the heap is costly (and slow due to system calls involved).
 By reserving and recycling, we avoid that.

 If such reserved memory is released back to the OS during `xfree` call then the total of all memory released is returned.

 ## Warning
-- Overflowing buffer allocated by `libxalloc` may cause an `abort`.
+- Overflowing buffer allocated by `libxalloc` may cause an `abort` (see [Test Fail](tests/README.md#test-fail-results)).
 - Segmentation faults during execution can be attributed to `libc`.
 - `libc` will break functionality of library.